rrra/www/content/post/2016/arrl-ares-preparedness-tips.md

 evening to go through your Go-Kit from top to bottom; minor problems become big issues at the worst possible times

-**Safety First**: Whether a routine demonstration or a natural disaster, always operate with safety in mind.
+**Safety first**: Whether a routine demonstration or a natural disaster, always operate with safety in mind.
 Corson off areas with bright tape, keep a first aid kit on hand, and **always** steer clear of downed power lines.
 Don't become another victim!

-**Access to Alkalines**: Keep a supply of alkaline batteries available.
+**Access to alkalines**: Keep a supply of alkaline batteries available.
 They can provide power to many HTs in the event you can't recharge your normal power pack.
 They come in handy for hundreds of other applications, too.
 If stored longterm, check regularly for leakage

-**Know Your Gear**: Do you know how to use all the features your radio offers?
+**Know your gear**: Do you know how to use all the features your radio offers?
 Extra memories, special filtering and other settings can make working stations easier and reduce fatigue on long shifts, Sit down with the manual and try out all your rig can do

-**What Else Can You Do?**: Many of us have more skills than communication.
+**What else can you do?**: Many of us have more skills than communication.
 When working with other agencies, let them know if you have any other certifications (CPR, IT, etc).
 You never know how you may be asked to help; make yourself valuable!

-**Learn From the Master**: If you need to learn a new procedure or skill, ask an expert to teach you.
+**Learn from the master**: If you need to learn a new procedure or skill, ask an expert to teach you.
 Whether handling a soldering iron or increasing your efficiency as Net Control, working directly with those who have the know-how will get you up to speed; soon, you will be doing well

-**Find Those Fuses**: Keep a supply of fuses for all your devices in your kit.
+**Find those fuses**: Keep a supply of fuses for all your devices in your kit.
 Don't let a blown fuse keep you from staying on the air during a deployment

-**Pack Cheat Sheets**: Be sure to document how your Go-Kit is laid out.
+**Pack cheat sheets**: Be sure to document how your Go-Kit is laid out.
 You may have a guest op, or forget how to perform a specific function.
 Bring manuals with you, or condensed versions of them.
 You could store PDFs of them on your phone, too